-This pre-analysis plan (PAP) outlines the analysis of the short-run effects of enhanced pre-departure trainings for temporary labor migrants from the Philippines.
+This pre-analysis plan (PAP) outlines the analysis of the effects of enhanced pre-departure trainings for temporary labor migrants and their families from the Philippines.
 More specifically, it concerns female Overseas Filipino Workers (OFWs) migrating to Saudi Arabia and Hong Kong as household service workers (HSWs).
-It focuses on short-term outcomes for which data will be collected in survey wave 2 (wave 1 is the baseline survey).
-It will primarily focus on the effects of the enhanced PDOS on the situation of the migrant in the destination country and financial decision-making.
-In a later stage of the project a second PAP will outline the analysis for the medium- and long-term effects, which will have a stronger focus on feedback effects from migrants on their families in the Philippines.
-This analysis will be conducted with data collected in survey waves 3 and 4.
+It focuses on outcomes for which data will be collected in survey wave 3.
+The hypotheses put forward in this PAP are closely related to the hypotheses of the PAP in survey wave 2.
+Survey wave 2 (wave 1 is the baseline survey) was conducted using proxy interviews with the HSWs' family members in the Philippines.
+Data for wave 3 will be collected using a combination of direct interviews with HSWs and their families.
+In case direct interviews with HSW cannot be conducted, information will be collected using proxy interviews with the family.
+Compared to wave 2, hypotheses will only be updated when a) the longer duration since departure, or b) differences in data collection make it necessary.

 The hypotheses we present below are at the center of our research interest and we will give most weight to the results that we find for this part of the analysis.
 These results have a confirmatory character and the analysis will therefore be conducted with special scrutiny and we will discuss in detail how the analysis will be conducted.
-The PAP will be archived before we start data collection of wave 2.